kotlincook/gameoflife/README.md

 # Game of Life in Kotlin

-Some restrictions respected in this project are as follows:
+Some restrictions respected in this project due to the coderetreat rules are as follows:

 * No loops
 * only one dot per line